 - Have a positive attitude towards schooling

-- Have made academic progress whilst at the school and demonstrated motivation to achieve academically and professionally, including an intention to carry on to tertiary education
+- Have made academic progress whilst at school and demonstrated motivation to achieve academically and professionally with an intention to carry on to tertiary education

 Applicants will be notified of the outcome via email.
 If successful, the scholarship recipient’s school principal will also receive notification directly.